AndHann404/IT-Ticketing-System/README.md

 #### Requester
 The person who is reporting the issue.
 This ensures we are communicating with the right person for toubleshooting and follow ups.

-#### Catergory
+#### Category
-The Classifcation of an Issue.
-Used for organization and management of different tickets.
+The Classifcation of an issue.
+Used for the organization and management of different tickets.
 Examples:
 - Hardware Issue (Laptop not booting, Hard Drive failure, Overheating)
 - Software Issue (Application crashes, Faulty Updates)
 - Network Issue (Wi-Fi Connectivity Issues, Slow Internet)
 - Account Access (Account Lockout)

+#### Assigned To
+The Technican who is repsonsible for handling the ticket.
+They are also responsible for providing updates to the user.

 #### Priority Level
 Defining the urgency of an Issue.
 Used to define the order support requests are resolved.